 Where your Data are collected from or are kept at the Cyprus branch of Bankmed, your Data will be retained as long as you have a business or financial relationship with the Bank (as an individual or in respect of our dealings with a legal entity you are authorized to represent or are beneficial owner, signatory or officer of).
 Once your business relationship with the Bank has ended, we may keep your Data for up to ten (10) years in accordance with guidance 1/2017 and 2/2017 of the Data Protection Commissioner (http://www.dataprotection.gov.cy).
 After the expiration of the ten (10) year retention period, the Bank will erase and/or destroy your Data via secured procedures.

-For prospective customer Data (or authorized representatives/agents or beneficial owners of a legal entity that is a prospective customer) we shall keep your Data for six (6) months from the date of notification of the rejection of your application for banking services and/or facilities or from the date of withdrawal of such application, as per guidance 1/2017 and 2/2017 of the Data Protection Commissioner (http://www.dataprotection.gov.cy).
+For website visitor and prospective customer Data (or authorized representatives/agents or beneficial owners of a legal entity that is a website visitor or prospective customer) we shall keep your Data for six (6) months from the date of notification of the rejection of your application for banking services and/or facilities or from the date of withdrawal of such application, as per guidance 1/2017 and 2/2017 of the Data Protection Commissioner (http://www.dataprotection.gov.cy).